aptakhin/xDD/README.md

 Tested on Windows and MSVS2010 compiler with Qt 4.7.4.

-Tryes to be ready on any other platform.
+It's try to be ready on any other Qt platform.

 ### Compiling

 **Tip**.
 Before using CMake on Windows you have to set Qt installation directory in QTDIR environment variable if you've use Qt from archive somewhere.
-Use this gist as hint https://gist.github.com/1515211 If you installed Qt from installer you might not use this gist.
+Use this gist as hint https://gist.github.com/1515211 .

+If you installed Qt from installer you might not use this gist.